department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/conversation-guide.md

 - *(refer to Screen sharing instructions above, if needed)*

 ## Overview of Tasks
-Each participant will be asked to do a **subset** of the 20 tasks detailed below, depending on which VA benefits they have experience with, which tasks have/not been done by other participants, and the time constraints of the session.
+Each participant will be asked to do a **subset** (probably no more than 9) of the 20 tasks detailed below, depending on which VA benefits they have experience with, which tasks have/not been done by other participants, and the time constraints of the session.
+The goal is for each of the 20 tasks to be done by at least 4 participants (and hopefully more).

 <details>
   <summary>Click to see the list of ALL tasks and when to ask them</summary>

+I'll be keeping track of how many participants complete each task and will make note of which ones need to get prioritized in subsequent sessions.
+If I'm unable to find enough participants that meet the benefit qualification below (in CAPS) for a particular task, the backup plan is to ask any participant to do that task.

 IF HAVEN'T USED EDUCATION BENEFITS…
 - Task 1: [Learn about or apply for education benefits]